 Year 1 Year 2

-CMPUT 101, 114, 115; or 114, 115 ACCTG 311
+CMPUT 101 and 114, or 114 and 115 ACCTG 311

-ECON 101/102 ECON 281
+ECON 101, 102 ECON 281

 MATH 114, 115, 125 MATH 214, 215

 STAT 151 MATH 225, 253

 ★6 in junior English MGTSC 352

-, , STAT 265
+STAT 265

+★6 in options

+Year 3 Year 4

+ECON 399 or STAT 378 ★3 in a MATH option

+FIN 301 ★6 in FIN options

+MATH 314, 414 ★12 in Science options

+MATH 353 ★9 in options

+MATH 373

+STAT 366

+★3 in a FIN option

-$\star 6$ in options
+★6 in options

-ar 3 ---- --- --

-Ye

-ECON 399 or STAT 378 FIN 301 MATH 314, 414 MATH 353 MATH 373 STAT 366 ★ 3 in a FIN option ★ 6 in options a.
-18 in Arts courses b. ★63 in Science courses, including ★36 in MATH with at least ★12 of these at the 300-level or higher
+Notes

-Each student's program must have the approval of the Department of Mathematical Sciences and must include
+(1) Each student's program must have the ne approval of the Department of Mathematical and

-★3 in a MATH option ★6 in FIN options

-★12 in Science options

-★9 in options
+Statistical Sciences and must include

-c. ★36 in ACCTG, ECON, FIN, or MGTSC, including ★9 in 400-level FIN

-(2) Approved ACCTG, ECON, FIN and MGTSC options include ACCTG 413; ECON 282, 384, 385, 407, 408, 481, 482; FIN 412, 413, 414, 416, 422, 434, 442; MGTSC 352, 404, 405, 428, 456.

-(3) Students should choose some of their Mathematics and Science options from the following courses: MATH 280, 334, 337, 354, 380, 432, 470; STAT 466, 471, 472, 479.

-(4) A corresponding Honors Mathematics course can be substituted for any MATH course listed.
-For example, MATH 117 can be substituted for MATH 114.
+- ★18 in Arts courses - ★63 in Science courses, including ★36 in MATH with at least ★12 of these at the 300b. level or higher - ★36 in ACCTG, ECON, FIN, or MGTSC, including ★9 in 400-level FIN - (2) Approved ACCTG, ECON, FIN and MGTSC options include ACCTG 413; ECON 282, 384, 385, 407, 408, 481, 482; FIN 412, 413, 414, 416, 422, 434, 442; MGTSC 352, 404, 405, 428, 456.
+Students should choose some of their MATH and Science options from the following courses: - MATH 334, 337, 354, 381, 432, 481; STAT 466, 471, 472, 479. - A corresponding Honors MATH course can be substituted for any MATH course listed.
+For example, MATH 117 can be substituted for MATH 114. - (5) Students interested in taking non-junior CMPUT courses as options in subsequent years should note that CMPUT 115 is a prerequisite for all non-junior CMPUT courses

-An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Mathematical Sciences (see §163.1.9 for guidelines to the program).
+An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Mathematical and Statistical Sciences (see §163.1.9 for guidelines to the program).
 The Industrial Internship designation will appear on the degree parchments of students who have participated in the program.

 Students approved to enter this stream register for a continuous sequence of at least two work experience (WKEXP) courses 951 and 952, starting in May, September or January.
-During the program, student are considered fulltime students of the University.
+During the program, student are considered full-time students of the University.
 Work experience courses have no weight and are graded credit/no credit, and recorded on the student's transcript.
 The Industrial Internship Program Advisor maintains contact at approximately three-month intervals with the student and the person designated by the employer to be responsible for the student's progress.
 This arrangement ensures satisfaction on all sides.
 If the review shows the situation is not satisfactory, the internship may be terminated and the student would then return to classes at the next available opportunity.
 The graduation requirements for the Industrial Internship program designation include successful completion of at least WKEXP 951 and 952 plus MATH or STAT 400.
 MATH or STAT 400 must be taken in the first term immediately following completion of the WKEXP period.
 If required by the employer, the student's written report and oral presentation in MATH or STAT 400 may be classified confidential.
 The employer also assesses the student's performance during the work term.
-Based on the student's written report and oral presentation, and the report from the employer, students are awarded a grade in MATH or STAT 400.
+Based on the student's written report and oral presentation, and the report from the employer, students are awarded a grade in MATH or STAT 400

-Interested students should see the Industrial Internship Advisor in the Department of Mathematical Sciences for more information.
+Interested students should see the Industrial Internship Advisor in the Department of Mathematical and Statistical Sciences for more information.

-163.12 Neuroscience
+163.13 Neuroscience

-163.12.1 Honors in Neuroscience
+163.13.1 Honors in Neuroscience

-The Honors program in Neuroscience is an interdisciplinary program coordinated by the Division of Neuroscience and administered by the Faculty of Science.
+The Honors program in Neuroscience is an interdisciplinary program coordinated by the Centre for Neuroscience and administered by the Faculty of Science.
 This program is for students planning a career in Neuroscience.